sadoyan/aralez/README.md

 - Sticky sessions are disabled globally.
 This setting applies to all upstreams.
 If enabled all requests will be 301 redirected to HTTPS.
 - HTTP to HTTPS redirect disabled globally, but can be overridden by `to_https` setting per upstream.
+- Requests to each hosted domains will be limited to 10 requests per second per virtualhost.
+    - The limiter is per virtualhost so requests and limits will be calculated per virtualhost individually.
+    - Optional.
+Rate limiter will be disabled if the parameter is entirely removed from config.
 - Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
 - Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Aralez.
 - Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.